 F. The Districts have a forklift that can be used by certified forklift operators with preapproval.

-G. The Districts have exclusive use of a hangar at the Ogden Hinckley Airport owned by the Davis-Salt Lake Aerial Spray Authority (D-SLASA).
+G. The Districts have exclusive use of a hangar at the Ogden Hinckley Airport owned by tD-SLASA).
 This is available for storage of aircraft, with restriction, throughout the mosquito season.

 H. Loading of the aircraft is to be done at the D-SLASA hangar at the Ogden Hinckley Airport.